Note: This article is part of the FPM archives. For the most current instructions, see our official Authors Guide.

 If your manuscript is accepted, it will go through three editing stages at the hands of three different members of the FPM staff: a substantive edit, a light “polishing” edit and a review for correctness.
 Some manuscripts are edited heavily in the first stage, and we sometimes ask authors to fill gaps in their presentation at that point.
 We will ask you to review and approve all substantive changes.
 Once the content is essentially final, we won't ask you to review subsequent versions of the article.
 Time from acceptance to publication can vary depending on a multitude of factors, but you should expect it to take several months.

 If you think you have an FPM article in you, please don't hesitate to get in touch with us.
-We will make the manuscript preparation process as painless as possible, and you will have a chance to be published in the practice management journal of the AAFP — and to help nearly 100,000 family physicians across the country practice better.
+We will make the manuscript preparation process as painless as possible, and you will have a chance to be published in the practice management journal of the AAFP — and to help family physicians across the country practice better.